Home

 On Feb.
 17, 1909, in Lee County, he married Rose Barbara Rings (1888-1974), daughter of Henry and Anna (Handrich) Rings.

-They had three known children -- Kenneth Miner, Willis Miner and Raymond Miner.
+They had three known children -- Kenneth Howard Miner, Willis Charles Miner and Raymond Miner.

 The census of 1910 shows them living in Marion Township, Lee County, with Sherman having no occupation.
 They remained in Marion Township for at least a decade, and are shown there on the 1920 census, with Sherman marked as a farmer.

-By 1930, they had moved within the county to Franklin Township.
+By 1930, they had moved within the county to Franklin Township, and in 1935 received their postal mail in the town of Donnellson.
 The Miners remained on a farm in Franklin as shown in the 1940 census enumeration.
 In 1940, son Raymond and three-year-old grandson Kennet, born in Wyoming, were in the household.

 Rose survived her spouse by 14 years.
 She passed away in February 1974.
 Her death generated a one-line notice in the Des Moines Tribune.